atreyasha/spp-explainability/docs/develop.md

             explainability method, i.e. explanation by simplification
             with a global simplified model vs.
-            local-explanations/feature-relevance -\> also we can use the constrictive argument from the paper
+            local-explanations/feature-relevance -\> also we can use the constrictive argument from the paper and others

         3.  make claim that SoPa++ explainability has a different explainability taxonomy from that of vanilla SoPa, but